MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

     | Admin Password | **Pa55w.rd1234** |
     | Zone | **2** |

     >**Note**: You need to modify parameters corresponding to the properties of the distinct resources you are deploying by using the template, including the virtual machine and its network interface.
-You also need to specify a different availability zone if you want your deployment consisting of two virtual machines to be zone redundant.

 1. Enable the checkbox **I agree to the terms and conditions stated above** and click **Purchase**.